-The Global Social Protest Research Working Group of the Arrighi Center includes faculty, post-doctoral fellows, graduate and undergraduate students.
+The Global Social Protest Research Working Group of the Arrighi Center includes faculty, post-doctoral fellows, graduate students, and undergraduate students.
 The group is concerned with expanding our theoretical and empirical understanding of the recent major wave of global social unrest.
 The recent wave of global social unrest includes movements as diverse as the Arab Spring in the Middle East and North Africa, the Indignados Movement in Spain, the Occupy Movement in the United States, urban riots in Paris and London, and labor movements in China.
 The goal of the research working group is to build a detailed picture of the timing, spatial patterning, and forms of social unrest that have characterized the contemporary wave and to develop an understanding of the degree to which the current wave is similar/different from previous major global waves of social unrest.
-In order to pursue this empirical and theoretical agenda, the research group has pioneered new methodological approaches for collecting long-term world-scale data on social unrest.
+To pursue this empirical and theoretical agenda, the research group has pioneered new methodological approaches for collecting long-term world-scale data on social unrest.